Neeke Manasichaanu: Production

 The film's director, Surya Teja, worked as an assistant under K. Raghavendra Rao in Pelli Sandadi, before directing this film.
+In June 2003, shooting took place in a house in Shamshabad.

 Soundtrack

 The music is composed by Sri, who composes after a four year break.
 The lyrics are written by Sirivennela Seetharama Sastry (except where noted).
 The song "Mehbooba Mehbooba" is based on the song Dil ding-dong ding dole.
 The audio rights are owned by Supreme Music.